 The first step is to give your persona a name to personify the traits.
 Based on your interviews and data collected fill out demographic details like possible designations, current company, skill set, educational background, etc.

 Talking to your candidates and employees will give you a clear picture of the candidate’s skills and interests.
 This process also highlights where your candidates spend time online.
 These channels can be really effective when it comes to sourcing.

 Adding a picture to the persona helps you and your team envision what the ideal candidate might look like.

 This section is subjective and has to be interpreted from your interviews.
 You need to figure out our goals, objections, driving factors, and culture fit based on your collected data.
 Identifying patterns across responses will help you achieve so.

 Once you have created the persona, it’s really important to bring your team on board as everyone has a different perspective.
 Also, creating the persona is an iterative process and you should refine the persona further as you go along the recruitment process.

-Creating persona not only helps bring entire team together but also helps you figure out sources which would work best for a position.
-This also helps saves time otherwise wasted on sourcing and recruitment process of wrong candidates.
+Creating a persona not only helps bring the entire team together but also helps you figure out sources that would work best for a position.
+This also helps save time otherwise wasted on sourcing and recruitment process of wrong candidates.

 Use Recruiterflow to source candidates with super personalized drip email campaigns that convert 2.3X better.